 Subcontractors Get Covered by General Contractor

 General contractors often hold a master workers’ comp policy to cover all employees and subcontractors.
-While most general contractors require subcontractors to produce a certificate of insurance before the job starts, there are scenarios where the general contractor could be held liable.
+While most general contractors require subcontractors to produce a certificate of insurance (COI) before the job starts, there are scenarios where the general contractor could be held liable.

 Self-employed Insurance Ghost Policy Option